 The fuse holder is located on the outside of the right rail mount near the refrigeration unit power outlet.
-Fuse holders for older models can be located in the middle of the service door on the back of the main door.
 It contains a 3 amp fast-blow fuse to protect the 24 VAC power supply to the control board.
 A spare fuse is located in the front of the fuse holder.
 The fuse holder is opened by pressing on the indicated side and pulling.